chebread/cvtr/README.md

 # How much is 10 USD worth in 2024 in 1980?
 cvtr history 10 USD 2024 to 1980
 ```

+### Flexible Amount Input
+You can input the <amount> with or without commas in both cvtr convert and cvtr history commands.
+For example, `1,000`, `10,00`, `100,0`, or even `1,0,0,0` are all valid.
+The system will automatically remove all commas before processing, using only the numerical value.

 ## Currently supported currencies
 - Korean Won (KRW)